Before Star Trek...Gene Roddenberry Was a Bomber Pilot

 B17 Stratofortress

-On August 2nd, 1943; Roddenberry's Boeing B-17E Flying Fortress, 41-2463, "Yankee Doodle", of the 19th Bomb Group, then to 394th Bomb Squadron, 5th Bomb Group, crashes on takeoff due to mechanical failure at Espiritu Santo, New Hebrides, Bombardier Sgt.
+On August 2nd, 1943, Roddenberry's Boeing B-17E Flying Fortress, 41-2463, "Yankee Doodle", of the 19th Bomb Group, then to 394th Bomb Squadron, 5th Bomb Group, crashed on takeoff due to mechanical failure at Espiritu Santo, New Hebrides, Bombardier Sgt.
 John P. Kruger and navigator Lt.
 Talbert H. Woolam are killed.
 The official report absolved Roddenberry of any responsibility.
-After wartime, Gene became a plane crash investigator for the US military.
+After the war, Gene became a plane crash investigator for the US military.

 On June 18, 1947.
 Gene's Clipper Eclipse was forced to crash land in the Syrian desert.
 After impact, Roddenberry managed to drag injured passengers out of the burning aircraft and led the group to get help.
 Fourteen people died in the crash; eleven passengers needed hospital treatment, and eight were unharmed.